Kuronarezz/Yumii-Szofi/README.md

 - i like to cuddle anytime
 - love my friends also like to make friends pls be my friendo
 - pls do NOT copy my skins even if u do ad credits ty
-- also im playing skullgirls and Curiosity Tour:Voyage, user: Nerózaa, my skullgirls user is: manaona !!
+- also im playing skullgirls and Culinary Tour:Voyage, user: Nerózaa, my skullgirls user is: manaona  my mlbb user: Climber. endz@12
+- my fav characters in mlbb is Joy Wanwan and Xavier !
 - I ALSO LOVE MY BF SM, DAV.
 -im literally Kurona Ranze !! .-🦈
 i also follow back! i really apreacite it if u follow me !